ice-wzl/Hacknetics/lin-priv-esc/lin-priv-esc.md

 uname -a
 searchsploit linux kernel 3.9
 ````
+- To remove DoS exploits by adding -exclude=”/dos/”
 #### Binaries Owned by the root user
 - Always run with `-p` so it preserves permissions for the root user!!!!
 ````